UW Bothell First Year & Pre-Major Students

 IAS will not admit students who are deficient in any of the core requirement (World Languages, Intermediate Algebra, English Composition, and Quantitative & Symbolic Reasoning).
 If a student is in the process of completing a core requirement at the time of application, and is admissible to the program, IAS will admit the student contingent upon successful completion of the core requirement.
 The student will not be allowed to register until official documentation of successful completion of the deficiency has been received.

-2. I am interested in apply for Summer quarter.
+I am interested in applying for Summer quarter.
 Is that a possibility?

 Due to the limited number of course offerings, IAS does not admit new students for Summer quarter.